Stage 2

 Ikea is a good example of a Merchant company.
 You may not think of them that way as they are quite focused on customers, but making a consistent profit is central to everything they do.
 Think of what it is like to walk into an Ikea store.
 Central to the experience is the way that they provide you with as many opportunities as they can to buy things – things that you never knew you needed.
 They will sell you anything they can make a profit out of, from furniture to plants to tools to electricals to food.

 You might think that a Merchant company would be quite cold and calculating to deal with, but Ikea shows that this is not necessarily the case.
 Making a profit does not mean ripping people off or not caring about customers.
 Ikea offer value for money – that is central to their value proposition.
-Because they are very straightforward about what they offer (and what they don’t) they come across as warm and honest.
+Because they have a sense of fun and are very straightforward about what they offer (and what they don’t) they come across as warm and honest.
 That is the power of being authentic with customers – a hallmark of the Aletheian approach.

 Ikea has some core staples but it also regularly changes its offering.
 This illustrates the flexibility of a Merchant company – they are always on the lookout for new opportunities to deliver on their value proposition and to make a profit.